marl0ny/FiniteDifferenceSimulations3D/ElectrodynamicsFDTD/README.md

 # FDTD Maxwell Simulation in 3D

-WIP simulation of Maxwell's equation in 3D.
+[Very basic WIP simulation](https://marl0ny.github.io/FiniteDifferenceSimulations3D/ElectrodynamicsFDTD/index.html) of Maxwell's equation in 3D.
 Currently only restricted to free space and periodic solutions.

 ## References
 - Taflove A., Hagness S. (2000).
 Introduction to Maxwell's Equations and the Yee Algorithm.